Atwater v. City of Lago Vista: Facts

 After telling Atwater that she would be taken to jail, Turek demanded her driver's license and proof of insurance.
-When Atwater informed Turek that her purse had been stolen a couple of days ago and that her license and insurance card were in the purse, Turek told Atwater that he had "heard that story two-hundred times."
+When Atwater informed Turek that her purse containing her license and insurance card had recently been stolen, Turek told Atwater that he had "heard that story two hundred times."
 Atwater provided her address from her checkbook.
-Atwater then asked Turek to allow her to take her "frightened, upset, and crying" children to a friend's home located just two houses away before taking her to jail, but he refused her request.
+Atwater then asked Turek to allow her to take her "frightened, upset, and crying" children to a friend's home located two houses away before taking her to jail, but he refused her request.
 Turek told her "[y]ou're not going anywhere" and stated that her children could accompany her to the police station.
-A friend of Atwater's who came to the scene, took the children into her care while the officer arrested Atwater.
-Turek handcuffed Atwater, in front of her two young children, placed her in his squad car, did not fasten her seat belt, and drove her to the police station to be booked and fingerprinted.
+Atwater's friend arrived at the scene and took the children into her care while the officer arrested Atwater.
+Turek handcuffed Atwater in front of her children, placed her in his squad car, did not fasten her seatbelt and drove her to the police station to be booked and fingerprinted.
 According to the court document, "booking officers had her remove her shoes, jewelry, and eyeglasses, and empty her pockets.
 Officers took Atwater's 'mug shot' and placed her alone in a jail cell for about one hour."
 A magistrate released Atwater on $310 bond.
-She later paid three $50 fines for each violation of Texas's seat belt law - one for her and each of her children.
+She later paid three $50 fines for each violation of Texas's seat belt law, one for her and one for each of her children.
 The charges of driving without a license and without proof of insurance were dismissed.

-Atwater and her husband, Michael Haas, an emergency room physician at a local hospital, filed suit under 42 U.S.C. § 1983, represented by Charles Lincoln, alleging that the city violated her Fourth Amendment right to be free from unreasonable seizures by arresting her for a crime whose only punishment was a fine.
-This argument required her to concede that the police had probable cause to arrest her for violating the seat belt law, and thus the United States District Court for the Western District of Texas found summary judgment for the city.
+Atwater and her husband Michael Haas, an emergency-room physician, filed suit under 42 U.S.C. § 1983, alleging that the city violated her Fourth Amendment right of freedom from unreasonable seizures by arresting her for an offense that was punishable with a simple monetary fine.
+The United States District Court for the Western District of Texas found summary judgment for the city.
 A panel of the Fifth Circuit reversed, holding that arresting a person for a fine-only misdemeanor was per se unreasonable.
-The Fifth Circuit sitting en banc reversed the panel, agreeing with the district court's reasoning.
-Three judges dissented from the en banc panel's ruling, arguing that the police had to have a specific reason for arresting Atwater for only violating the seat belt law.
+The Fifth Circuit, sitting en banc, reversed the panel, agreeing with the district court's reasoning.
+Three judges dissented from the en banc panel's ruling, arguing that the police should have had a specific reason for arresting Atwater for only violating the seatbelt law.
 The U.S. Supreme Court agreed to hear the case.